Overhead power line: Use of area under overhead power lines

 Use of the area below an overhead line is limited because objects must not come too close to the energized conductors.
 Overhead lines and structures may shed ice, creating a hazard.
 Radio reception can be impaired under a power line, due both to shielding of a receiver antenna by the overhead conductors, and by partial discharge at insulators and sharp points of the conductors which creates radio noise.

 In the area surrounding the overhead lines it is dangerous to risk interference; e.g. flying kites or balloons, using ladders or operating machinery.

 Overhead distribution and transmission lines near airfields are often marked on maps, and the lines themselves marked with conspicuous plastic reflectors, to warn pilots of the presence of conductors.

 Construction of overhead power lines, especially in wilderness areas, may have significant environmental effects.
 Environmental studies for such projects may consider the effect of bush clearing, changed migration routes for migratory animals, possible access by predators and humans along transmission corridors, disturbances of fish habitat at stream crossings, and other effects.

 Aviation accidents

-An aviation obstruction marker on a high-voltage overhead transmission line reminds pilots of the presence of an overhead line.
+A helicopter over an aviation obstruction marker on a high-voltage overhead transmission line.
+Aviation obstruction markers remind pilots of the presence of an overhead line.
 Some markers are lit at night or have strobe lights.

 General aviation, hang gliding, paragliding, skydiving, balloon, and kite flying must avoid accidental contact with power lines.
 Nearly every kite product warns users to stay away from power lines.
 Deaths occur when aircraft crash into power lines.
 Some power lines are marked with obstruction markers, especially near air strips or over waterways that may support floatplane operations.
 The placement of power lines sometimes use up sites that would otherwise be used by hang gliders.